ill-cam/wearables/README.md

 ###############################################################
-Code Book for combined.dat and tidy_summary.dat files
+README for "combined.txt"" and "tidy_summary.txt"" files
 ###############################################################
 Created by: ill-cam
 ###############################################################